JoanComasFdz/aws-lambda-dotnet6/README.md

 ---

 ## Debug a .NET6 Lambda
-The easiest way is to just debug from Visual Studio, which will launch a browser window with a page to test the lambda.
+The easiest way is to just debug from ```Visual Studio```, which will launch a browser window with a page to test the lambda.

 For automation reasons, use the tool used by VS to run a lambda.
 Look into the ```launchProperties.json``` and you will find all you need: